-It is a sad fact that the original Nagoya Castle, built in the early Edo Period, was destroyed in a 1945 bombing raid but the castle was eventually reconstructed in 1959, keeping to its original look but with a more modern interior featuring air conditioning and elevators.
+It’s a sad fact that the original Nagoya Castle, built in the early Edo Period, was destroyed in a 1945 bombing raid.
+The castle was eventually reconstructed in 1959, keeping to its original look but with a more modern interior featuring air conditioning and elevators.
 It now serves as a museum and visitors will still find the original gates and structures in the castle grounds.
-Inside the castle there are many vintage exhibits from the Edo Period including sliding doors and beautifully painted screens, swords and helmets.
-Many people take the elevator up to the fifth floor where they can enjoy the views of Nagoya City.
-The best-known artifact in the castle is a pair of golden, tiger-headed dolphins, or kinshachci on the roof.
-Each weighing 88kg, they are plated in 18K gold.
+Inside the castle are many vintage exhibits from the Edo Period, including sliding doors and beautifully painted screens, swords and helmets.
+Take the elevator up to the 5th floor where you can enjoy the views of Nagoya City.
+The best-known artefact in the castle is a pair of golden, tiger-headed dolphins (kinshachci) on the roof.
+Each weighing 88 kg, they are plated in 18k gold.
 In late March and early April many people come to enjoy the beautiful cherry blossoms in Meijo Park, surrounding the castle.

 Osu Kannon Temple